-- 4.1 Improved streetscaping and wayfinding for vehicles, pedestrians, and bicyclists - 4.2 Build out and strengthen the existing sidewalk network throughout the district, especially new recreation facilities. - 4.3 Comply with City Resolution 53.19 towards maintaining an at-grade, full-access intersection at the intersections of TH 169 and Webster Ave. - access designs to minimize driver conflicts and enhance parking lot functionality.
-4.4 Work with Super America to consider alternative site - 4.5 Perform an Intersection Control Evaluation at the Webster Ave/Range Street intersection to identify potential safety improvements.
+- 4.1 Improved streetscaping, pedestrian and bicycle facilites, and wayfinding for all users including a gateway structure. - 4.2 Review parking needs and placement for those accessing Spring Lake Park and Webster Ballfield amenities. - 4.3 Comply with City Resolution 53.19 towards maintaining an at-grade, full-access intersection at the intersections of TH 169 and Webster Ave. - 4.4 Work with Speedway to consider alternative site access designs to minimize driver conflicts and enhance parking lot functionality. - 4.5 Perform an Intersection Control Evaluation at the Webster Ave/Range Street intersection to identify potential safety improvements. - 4.6 Add off-street trail facilities along Webster Avenue and Range Street (north of Webster Avenue).